desmos-labs/desmos/docs/validators/validator-setup.md

 # Run a Validator on Desmos
-If you plan to use a KMS (key management system), you should go through these steps first: [Using a KMS](kms/kms.md).

 ## What is a Validator?

 [Validators](overview.md) are responsible for committing new blocks to the blockchain through voting.
 A validator's stake is slashed if they become unavailable or sign blocks at the same height.
 Please read about [Sentry Node Architecture](validator-faq.md#how-can-validators-protect-themselves-from-denial-of-service-attacks) to protect your node from DDOS attacks and to ensure high-availability.

 ::: danger Warning
 If you want to become a validator for the `mainnet`, you should [research security](security.md).
 :::

+## Running a Fullnode

+To become a validator, you must first have `desmosd` and `desmoscli` installed and be able to run a fullnode.
+You can first [setup your fullnode](/fullnode/overview.html) if you haven't yet.

 ## Create Your Validator

-Your `desmosvalconspub` can be used to create a new validator by staking tokens.
+Your `desmosvalconspub` (Desmos Validator Consensus Pubkey) can be used to create a new validator by staking tokens.
 You can find your validator pubkey by running:

 ```bash
 desmosd tendermint show-validator